Doctor Strange's Book of Names

 Ikthalon

-Imei
+Imei Chang

 Former girlfriend of Wong.
 Killed by the kiss of Sister Nil.
 Falsely resurrected by Salome (her soul was really attached to the skeletal demon Xaos).
 Last known status: Fully deceased [DSSS #88].